Quickstart

 Section titled “Install from npm”Install the stable release from npm:

-npx -y ennodiaRequires Bun 1.3.14 or newer. npx downloads Ennodia; Bun runs it.
-Prefer
+npx -y ennodiaEnnodia requires Bun 1.3.14 or newer. npx downloads Ennodia.
+Bun runs it.

 The JSR package @cherninlab/ennodia exposes TypeScript modules for import.